Circassians (historical ethnonym): Further use

-Around 16-17 centuries the term becomes an exoethnonym for Adygha people.
-However, it was still applied to Turkic speaking population too.
-In 1634 Dominican order monk Giovani Lucca wrote: Circassians look very much like Nogai Tatars...
+Around the 16-17th centuries the term becomes an exoethnonym for the Adygha peoples.
+Nevertheless, it yet continued to be used as one of the names of the Turkic speaking population in the mentioned region.
+In 1634 a Dominican order monk Giovani Lucca wrote: Circassians look very much like Nogai Tatars...
 They speak Circassian and Turkish...
-Adam Olearius in 1653 calls Turkic people of the Caspian shores Circassian Tatars.
+Adam Olearius in 1653 calls Turkic people of the Caspian shores "the Circassian Tatars".
 Engelbert Kempfer wrote about wider usage of the term in 1674: Circassians are called Turks...
 Alans or population of the Caucasus, as well as Svans and Kara-Circassians (Karachays) also go by the name of Circassians.

 Modern use

 Since 20th century the term is mostly narrowed down to only Adygha peoples.
 However, in Turkey the term is widely applied to all of the North Caucasian peoples.

 Today there is still a Kazakh zhuz called Sherkesh (Ch is phonetically replaced by Sh in Kazakh), closely related to Nogais.

 Criticism

 Many authors pointed out that it was wrong to apply the name Circassian to Adygha (or to other North Caucasians).
-Russian Lieutenant General Blaramberg wrote in 1834:Circassians, whom Europeans call incorrectly, call themselves Adygha or Adehe.Teofil Lapinski, an ant-imperialist, who fought against Russian Empire in the ranks of Adygha, wrote in 1863:I always distinguish between Circassians, which are looked upon in Abkhazia as on unwanted guests, and Abaza and Adygha, who own the region and form the majority of the population...
+Russian Lieutenant General Blaramberg wrote in 1834:Circassians, whom Europeans call incorrectly, call themselves Adygha or Adehe.Teofil Lapinski, an anti-imperialist, who fought against the Russian Empire in the ranks of Adygha, wrote in 1863:I always distinguish between Circassians, which are looked upon in Abkhazia as on unwanted guests, and Abaza and Adygha, who own the region and form the majority of the population...
 I want to oppose a mistaken view which is widely popular in Europe.
 It's absolutely wrong, when peoples of Caucasus, as well as of Dagestan, are called Circassians.
 Circassians do not exist any more; those remaining in the Caucasus do not call themselves by that name and disappear further day after day.
 Starting last year what's remaining of them have been moving to Turkey in significant numbers.
 Much more right of being called Circassians belongs to the Cossacks of Russia...Lapinski also points out the mixture of Turkic and Adygha in Circassia:This Circassians... marry only among themselves; therefore Tatar race was preserved almost unmixed among them.Modern researcher Bubenok talks about denominating some Adygha as Circassians in the Soviet era, when they were coming up with a name for Karachay-Cherkessia:..Therefore Soviet government didn't care to think too much and decided to use a traditional term Circassian for Adyghs (even though Adyghs have never called themselves by that name).James Bell wrote in 1830s:The appellation and language of the Circassians is “Adighe“; Tcherkess, a word of Turkish or Tatar derivation, is never used by the natives, and even not understood by many of them.